samarinm/pythonCC/README.md

 * Friday, 1 March: Upload notebooks of first week: "2-Data_Structures", "3-Conditional_Statements", "4-Iterations", and "5-Plotting".
 * Monday, 4 March: Update of notebooks (with some solutions) after first day.
+* Tuesday, 5 March: Update of notebooks (with some solutions) after second day.
-* _Tuesday, 5 March: Solutions of second day to be uploaded._
+* _Friday, 8 March: Notebooks of second week to be uploaded._

 ## Set up Python